 - Reducing writing quantities when writing itself is not the focus or goal of an activity.
-For example, during story production or comprehension, consider modifications to the task that will reduce the physical output for a child with DCD.
+For example, during story production or comprehension consider modifications to the task that will reduce the physical output for a student with DCD.

 Some examples include:

-- typing – it is easier for students with DCD to master typing as the keyboard remains stationary and is predictable, unlike their handwriting which they have to constantly monitor in regard to size and spacing.
+- Typing – it is easier for students with DCD to master typing as the keyboard remains stationary and is predictable, unlike their handwriting which they must constantly monitor regarding size and spacing.

-- dictation – there are a number of different talk-to-text options available for mobile devices and computers
+- Dictation – there several different talk-to-text options available for mobile devices and computers.

-- working in pairs, where one child is the scribe
+- Working in pairs, where one student is the scribe.

-- providing math sheets with the problem already written so that they only have to calculate and record the answer, rather than copy the whole problem from the board
+- Providing maths sheets with the problem already written out so that they need only calculate and record the answer rather than copy the whole problem from the board.

-- asking the student to spell words aloud, either to you or to be recorded, rather than writing them.
+- Asking the student to spell words out loud, either to you or to be recorded, rather than writing them.

 Strategies for physical education

-Some strategies to try to make PE a more positive experience for children with DCD include:
+Some strategies to try to make PE a more positive experience include:

 - activities that encourage participation by everyone

-- establishing what the child can do and provide them with the opportunity to develop their skills to the best of their ability
+- establishing what the student can do and provide them with the opportunity to develop their skills to the best of their ability

 - one-on-one support where possible for complex activities

-- breaking movements down into core elements (i.e., legs, trunks, head and arms)
+- breaking movements down into core elements (for example: legs, trunk, head and arms)

 - providing instructions explicitly

-- using analogies to reduce the amount of instructions given
+- using analogies to reduce the number of instructions given

 - modifying equipment and rules to make activities achievable

-- small group activities or circuits can allow more time for active participation, reduce wait times and minimise social comparison
+- small group activities or circuits that allow more time for active participation, reduce wait times and minimise social comparison

-- do not force the issue if the child refuses.
+- not forcing the issue if the student refuses.
 Try to engage them in other ways - for example, as assistant coach or referee

 - providing positive feedback

-- avoiding situations of repeated failure, children picking teams, competition and emphasis on winning or being first.
+- avoiding situations of repeated failure, picking teams, competition and emphasis on winning or being first.